neiths/Text-Classification-Using-TF-IDF/README.md

 | Van hoa | VH | 3080 |
 | Vi tinh	| VT | 2481 |
 | Total | | 33759 |

+# Details
+For further details on the implementation and analysis, refer to the *tf-idf.ipynb* notebook.

+# Conclusion
+Through text classification using TF-IDF, this project aims to categorize Vietnamese text articles into different topics, facilitating easier access and navigation of information.
+By leveraging TF-IDF and appropriate preprocessing techniques, the goal is to build an effective text classification system capable of accurately assigning topics to textual data.